 Per F.S. §1006.13, District school boards may assign the student to a disciplinary program for the purpose of continuing educational services during the period of expulsion.
-District school superintendents may consider the one (1) year expulsion requirement on a case-by-case basis and request the District school board to modify the requirement by assigning the student to a disciplinary program or second chance school if the request for modification is in writing and it is determined to be in the best interest of the student and the school system.
+District school superintendents may consider the one (1) year expulsion requirement on a case-by-case basis and request the District school board to modify the requirement by assigning the student to a disciplinary program if the request for modification is in writing and it is determined to be in the best interest of the student and the school system.

-Elementary students, Grades K-5, shall be administratively placed in the Behavior Intervention Program via the Expulsion Abeyance Office, for one (1) calendar school year.
-Elementary students may complete a workback program within forty-five (45) school days and be reinstated to a traditional school program.
-If the student is unsuccessful at workback program completion within forty-five (45) school days, then the student shall continue in the workback program for up to ninety (90) school days.
-If the student is unsuccessful after ninety (90) school days, the full term of the administrative assignment shall be served workback consideration, the student may complete the workback program within ninety (90) school days and be reinstated to a traditional school program.
+Elementary students, Grades K-5, shall be administratively placed in the Behavior Intervention Program for a minimum of one (1) calendar school year; however, elementary students may complete a workback program within forty-five (45) school days and be reinstated to a traditional school program.
+If the student is unsuccessful at workback program completion within forty-five (45) school days, then the student shall continue in the workback program for up to ninety (90)school days.
+If the student is unsuccessful after ninety (90) school days, the full term of the administrative assignment shall be served

+Secondary students, Grades 6-12, shall be administratively placed in the Behavior Intervention Program for a minimum of one (1) calendar school year.
+For incidents that are eligible for workback consideration, the student may complete the workback program within ninety (90) school days and be reinstated to a traditional school program.
 If the student is unsuccessful after ninety (90) school days, the full term of the expulsion shall be served.